 - Baked falafel is typically lower in fat and calories, making it a healthier option.

-- Baking is a simpler, less messy process compared to deep-frying.
+- Baking is a more straightforward, less messy process compared to deep-frying.

 Cons: